Piercingxx/debian-install/README.md

 - "Surface.sh" will install the necessary drivers to get a Microsoft Surface device running (skip if not a Surface).

 - "testing.sh" will change your Source.list to test branch.
+This is recommended if you are both running brandnew hardware and gameing.

 - These scrips must be ran in order.
 Any deviation will break you system.
 The "3.sh" "surface" and "testing" scripts are optional.
-On brandnew hardware I highly recommend testing.

 ### Credits:
 - The "usenala" script is from https://github.com/ChrisTitusTech/Debian-titus
 - The surface bits are from: https://github.com/linux-surface/linux-surface/wiki

 ### To install: